babolivier/grafana-dashboards-manager/README.md

 ```

 If the `--config` flag isn't present in the command line call, it will default to a `config.yaml` file located in the directory from where the call is made.

+The pusher can also be called with the `--delete-removed` flag which will allows it to check for dashboards which files were removed from the Git repository and delete them from Grafana.

 ## Configure